Ti-6Al-4V

 Ti-6Al-4V (UNS designation R56400), also sometimes called TC4, Ti64, or ASTM Grade 5, is an alpha-beta titanium alloy with a high specific strength and excellent corrosion resistance.
-It is one of the most commonly used titanium alloys and is applied in a wide range of applications where low density and excellent corrosion resistance are necessary such as the aerospace industry and biomechanical applications (implants and prostheses).
+It is one of the most commonly used titanium alloys and is applied in a wide range of applications where high strength, low density, and excellent corrosion resistance are necessary, such as in aerospace and biomechanical implants and prostheses.

-Studies of titanium alloys used in armors began in the 1950s at the Watertown Arsenal, which later became a part of the Army Research Laboratory.
+Backscattered electron micrograph of polished Ti-6Al-4V with an equiaxed microstructure.
+Dark grains are HCP alpha phase and light ones are BCC beta phase.

-A 1948 graduate of MIT, Stanley Abkowitz (1927–2017) was a pioneer in the titanium industry and is credited for the invention of the Ti-6Al-4V during his time at the US Army’s Watertown Arsenal Laboratory in the early 1950s.
+Studies of titanium alloys used in armor began in the 1950s at the Watertown Arsenal, which later became a part of the Army Research Laboratory.

-Titanium/Aluminum/Vanadium alloy was hailed as a major breakthrough with strategic military significance.
-It is the most commercially successful titanium alloy and is still in use today, having shaped numerous industrial and commercial applications.
+A 1948 graduate of MIT, Stanley Abkowitz was a pioneer in the titanium industry and is credited for the invention of the Ti-6Al-4V during his time at the US Army’s Watertown Arsenal Laboratory in the early 1950s.

-Increased use of titanium alloys as biomaterials is occurring due to their lower modulus, superior biocompatibility and enhanced corrosion resistance when compared to more conventional stainless steels and cobalt-based alloys.
-These attractive properties were a driving force for the early introduction of α (cp-Ti) and α+β (Ti-6Al-4V) alloys as well as for the more recent development of new Ti-alloy compositions and orthopaedic metastable b titanium alloys.
-The latter possess enhanced biocompatibility, reduced elastic modulus, and superior strain-controlled and notch fatigue resistance.
-However, the poor shear strength and wear resistance of titanium alloys have nevertheless limited their biomedical use.
-Although the wear resistance of b-Ti alloys has shown some improvement when compared to a#b alloys, the ultimate utility of orthopaedic titanium alloys as wear components will require a more complete fundamental understanding of the wear mechanisms involved.
+Titanium alloys are used in implanted medical devices due to their lower modulus, higher biocompatibility, and better corrosion resistance than stainless steels and cobalt-based alloys.
+These properties were a driving force for the early introduction of α (cp-Ti) and α+β (Ti-6Al-4V) alloys as well as for the more recent development of new Ti-alloy compositions and orthopaedic metastable b titanium alloys.
+The latter possess enhanced biocompatibility, a reduced elastic modulus, and superior strain-controlled and notch fatigue resistance.
+However, the poor shear strength and wear resistance of titanium alloys have limited their biomedical use.
+The wear resistance of b-Ti alloys has shown some improvement when compared to a#b alloys.